Mitigating Label Noise using Prompt-Based Hyperbolic Meta-Learning in Open-Set Domain Generalization: Experiments

 When adopting a more powerful backbone, \textit{i.e.}, ViT-Base~\cite{dosovitskiy2021an}, both the baseline methods and our proposed approach achieve further performance improvements.
 Specifically, HyProMeta achieves closed-set accuracy of $59.65\%$, $58.68\%$, $37.06\%$, and $49.99\%$; H-score of $60.06\%$, $59.33\%$, $29.09\%$, and $48.47\%$; and OSCR of $54.97\%$, $52.91\%$, $25.26\%$, and $43.44\%$ on PACS using ViT-Base~\cite{dosovitskiy2021an} as the backbone, significantly outperforming existing approaches, as presented in Table~\ref{tab:pacs_vit_20} to Table~\ref{tab:pacs_vit_50a}.

 These results emphasize the robust generalizability of the proposed HyProMeta method across various types of label noise and feature learning backbones.

-\textbf{Analysis of benchmark on DigitsDG:} To further assess the cross-dataset generalizability of our proposed approach and the baselines for the OSDG-NL task, we selected several baselines that demonstrated promising performance on the PACS dataset to construct a benchmark on another OSDG dataset, \textit{i.e.}, DigitsDG.
-The results, presented in Table~\ref{tab:dg_20} to Table~\ref{tab:dg_50a}, consider symmetric label noise with ratios $20\%$, $50\%$, and $80\%$, as well as asymmetric label noise with a ratio of $50\%$.
+\textbf{Analysis on benchmark on DigitsDG:} To further assess the cross-dataset generalizability of our proposed approach and the baselines for the OSDG-NL task, we selected several baselines that demonstrated promising performance on the PACS dataset to construct a benchmark on another OSDG dataset, \textit{i.e.}, DigitsDG.
+The results, presented in Table~\ref{tab:dg_20} to Table~\ref{tab:dg_50a}, consider symmetric label noise with ratios of $20\%$, $50\%$, and $80\%$, as well as asymmetric label noise with a ratio of $50\%$.

-We first observe that the MEDIC approach~\cite{wang2023generalizable} fails to perform on DigitsDG when using ConvNet~\cite{zhou2021domain} as the backbone.
-This demonstrates that MEDIC relies heavily on high-quality a priori information from the source domains to ensure its effectiveness, particularly on small datasets and when employing lightweight backbones.
+We first observe that the MEDIC approach~\cite{wang2023generalizable} fails to perform well on DigitsDG when using ConvNet~\cite{zhou2021domain} as the backbone.
+This demonstrates that MEDIC relies heavily on high-quality cues from the source domains to ensure its effectiveness, particularly on small datasets and when employing lightweight backbones.
 Among all the baselines evaluated on the DigitsDG dataset, ODGNet~\cite{bose2023beyond} achieves the best performance under symmetric label noise, while NPN~\cite{sheng2024adaptive} demonstrates superior performance under asymmetric label noise.

 ODGNet~\cite{bose2023beyond} achieves closed-set accuracy of $68.88\%$, $60.90\%$, and $17.17\%$; H-score of $40.87\%$, $30.62\%$, and $11.31\%$; and OSCR of $51.07\%$, $43.12\%$, and $9.52\%$ on the DigitsDG dataset, as shown in Table~\ref{tab:dg_20}, Table~\ref{tab:dg_50}, and Table~\ref{tab:dg_80}, respectively.
 Under asymmetric label noise with a ratio of $50\%$, NPN~\cite{sheng2024adaptive} achieves $58.39\%$, $29.98\%$, and $42.38\%$ in terms of closed-set accuracy, H-score, and OSCR, respectively, as presented in Table~\ref{tab:dg_50a}.